-*Edible Schoolyards – We support school communities interested in installing and maintaining edible landscaping into their schoolyards.
+* Columbine’s Greenhouse to Garden to Table Program – We support school communities interested in installing and maintaining edible landscaping into their schoolyards.
 A current example project is Columbine Elementary, which has raised bed gardens, a 33′ geodesic dome greenhouse, and edible landscaping with programming for students provided by the Growe Foundation, Growing Gardens, and an after-school Greenhouse & Garden Club.
-Click here to learn more about Columbine Elementary’s Garden & Greenhouse to Table program.

 Want to learn more or get involved?
 Email Micah(at)350colorado.org if you would like to join the Edible Landscapes Working Group!